 You Are Thinking of Having or Have Had Gastric Bypass Surgery

 Since your stomach can only manage small servings after surgery, it’s tricky to get the nutrients that your body needs.
-As a part of your health care team, an RDN helps you make changes to your eating plan without settling for less taste.
+As a part of your health care team, an RDN helps you make changes to your eating plan to meet these needs and still feel satisfied.

 You Have Digestive Problems

-Working closely with you and your doctor, a registered dietitian nutritionist helps fine-tune your diet.
-Guidance can help you make choices that do not aggravate your condition.
+Working closely with you and your doctor, a registered dietitian nutritionist provides guidance to help fine-tune your diet.
+Together, you’ll find choices that do not aggravate your condition.
 For example, limiting fried foods, or caffeinated and carbonated drinks.

-You're Pregnant, Trying to Get Pregnant, or a New Mom
+You're Pregnant, Trying to Get Pregnant, or a New Parent

 Meet with an RDN to make sure you get the nutrients you need for a healthy pregnancy.
-And, after the baby comes, a registered dietitian nutritionist can help make sure you're getting the nutrients you need for you and your little one.
+And, after the baby comes, a registered dietitian nutritionist can help make sure you and your little one are getting the nutrients you need to support good health.

 Unsure what you can eat because of celiac disease, food allergies, lactose intolerance, or another condition?
 It's easy to be overwhelmed by what you think you can't eat.
 And, that can lead to a boring diet that doesn’t give your body the nutrition it needs.
 An RDN can teach you strategies about identifying foods to avoid and help you find substitutions to keep your diet balanced and tasty.